 6. Gift Cards

 Behind the success of any company is the hard work and dedication of its employees.
 Rewarding them with incentives does not only increase loyalty but also gives a boost to their performance and ensure a productive and positive work environment.
 Gift cards are used as a source to motivate actions and reward behaviors of employees.
 Enterprises could make use of Amazon Gift cards to reward and recognize its employees for their valuable contribution.
-This kind of reward lets employees choose a reward for themselves from a wide range of options.
+These kind of rewards for employees lets them choose a reward for themselves from a wide range of options.

 7. Offer More Flexibility and Work life balance:

-Providing flexible working hours, weekly off or the option of work from home can boost the morale of an employee and even raise his/her level of productivity.
+One of the things that the companies with best employee rewards programs have in common is the provision of flexible working hours, weekly off or the option of work from home that can boost the morale of an employee and even raise his/her level of productivity.
 Options like these let employees maintain a work-life balance especially in today’s world where the competition is tough and employees need to put in more efforts to achieve their targets and business goals.

 For example, Companies like TCS, Wipro, Cognizant, Cisco Oracle etc. provide flexible working hours for their employees.
 SAP offers its employees work from home policy where employees are permitted to work from home once in a week.
 KPMG India has a supply working policy, which allows people to "work from anywhere" — be it a patron location or home, provided that the role can be executed virtually and that productivity, performance, and timelines are not hampered, said Shalini Pillay, head of people, performance and culture.
 Fidelity Investments study states that 58% millennials consider the quality of work life more important than financial benefits.
 The study also says that millennials are ready to even take a pay cut for improved quality of work life.
 “In today’s tight labor market proper work-life balance is essential for employee retention.”